Error message

 New WCAG 2.2 criteria affect this component

-To use the ‘Error message’ and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, make sure that users can successfully:
+To use the ‘Error message’ and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria:

 See the full list of components and patterns affected by WCAG 2.2.